memri/pod/README.md

 ## Local build/install

-In order to build Pod locally, you need to install `sqlcipher`:
+In order to build Pod locally, you need to install `rust` and `sqlcipher`:

-* On Ubuntu: `apt-get install libsqlcipher-dev`
+* On Ubuntu: `apt-get install rust libsqlcipher-dev`
-* On ArchLinux: `pacman -S --needed sqlcipher`
+* On ArchLinux: `pacman -S --needed rust sqlcipher`
-* On MacOS: `brew install sqlcipher`
+* On MacOS: `brew install rust sqlcipher`

-And stable Rust toolchain: `rustup toolchain install stable`

 After this, you can build Pod with:
 ```sh